MalcolmPereira/clientcert/ReadMe.md

 ## TLDR;

-Simple walk through to get up and running with M-TLS, Mutual TLS - client certificate validation on Ingress-Nginx controller in a local Kubernetes cluster like DockerDesktop.
+Simple walk through to get up and running with M-TLS; Mutual TLS - client certificate validation with Ingress-Nginx controller in a local Kubernetes cluster like DockerDesktop.

 Show me the code.

 https://github.com/MalcolmPereira/clientcert

 ## Sample Application

 The sample application is a simple SpringBoot echo application that is accessed using a client certificate, echoing back subject associated with client certificate.
 This is then deployed on a local Kubernetes cluster with Ingress-Nginx controller configured for Mutual TLS.

 Mutual TLS, is a two-way TLS authentication mechanism where both client and server are authenticated using certificates.
-The client certificate is validated by the server and the server certificate is validated by the client.
-This is different from the traditional TLS where only the server is authenticated using a certificate.
+The client certificate is validated by server and server certificate is validated by client.
+This is different from the traditional TLS where only server is authenticated using a certificate.

 ## Generate TLS Material